 Any student who goes from a class to any other area of the school must have a permit signed by the classroom teacher.
+The student must be wearing their ID.
 She/he must go directly and return promptly, returning the permit to the teacher who issued it.
 The permit must be signed by the contact teacher, showing the time she/he left.
 Disciplinary action will be taken for improper use of passes.